Big Pigeon in Southwest Iowa

 A family note: Both my late father-in-law, Albert Dennis, and my daughter's father-in-law, Lloyd Joyce, participated in the Western New Guinea campaign.

-• Albert Dennis was a crew member of the PT Tender Oyster Bay, which escorted PT boats to Morotai for the use noted above before escorting another PT squadron to Leyte Gulf.
+• Albert Dennis was a crew member of the PT Tender Oyster Bay, which escorted PT boats to Morotai for before escorting another PT squadron to Leyte Gulf.

 • Lloyd Joyce served in Troop F of the 112th Cavalry Regiment, which fought at the Battle of the Driniumor River.
 Then he, although sick with malaria, moved on to Leyte with his regiment.